 pathway to the clinical Doctor of Occupational Therapy (DrOT) for students entering

 - Pass rate on the NBCOT certification exam is exceptional—100% first year pass rate for our

 DrOT, 97.8% first year pass rate for MOT since 2014.

 - Research projects, as well as your clinical practice, are aligned with your interests.

 - Gain hands-on experience working in the field beginning in the first semester of the

 - You’ll take six intervention courses rather than the typical two or three offered

 by other occupational therapy programs.

-- Get involved in grant-funded projects with noted professors —resulting in collaborations at national and regional conferences.
+projects with noted professors —resulting in collaborations and presentations at local, state, and national conferences.

-Both the Master in Occupational Therapy program (MOT) and the Accelerated Pathway and Post-Baccalaureate clinical Doctorate of Occupational Therapy (DrOT) options are fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
+Both the Master of Occupational Therapy program (MOT) and the Doctor of Occupational Therapy (DrOT) programs are fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 ACOTE is recognized by the U.S. Department of Education.